 12. Stained or Torn Towels

-Donate them to animal shelters—they’ll get more use than in your closet.
+Give them to animal shelters—they'll get more use than in the closet.

 13. Instruction Manuals